-At Shaking the Tree, we are actively working on transforming our theatre, & are working to identify & dismantle white supremacy & white supremacist culture, anti-Blackness, transphobia, homophobia, and all other forms of oppression.
+At Shaking the Tree, we are actively working on transforming our theatre.
+We are working to identify and dismantle white supremacy, white supremacist culture, anti-Blackness, transphobia, homophobia, and all other forms of oppression.
 StT acknowledges the harm that has been done to members of the BIPOC community, and we are committed to consciously dismantling this harm through anti-racist practices that include harm reduction, harm prevention, and relationship repair.
-Our progress has been non linear, and we are continuing to learn how to best support & highlight these communities.
-We have taken a look at our own practices & the systems we participate in.
-We understand that through our action & inaction we have caused harm, and we commit to transparency in our accountability & in our ever evolving anti-racist practices.
+Our progress has been non linear, and we are continuing to learn how to best support and highlight these communities.
+We have taken a look at our own practices and the systems we participate in.
+We understand that through our action and inaction we have caused harm, and we commit to transparency in our accountability and in our ever evolving anti-racist practices.

 June 2022 Commitments / Updates: